ibnul42/leet-code/readme.md

 ###### For the purpose of this problem, we will return 0 when needle is an empty string.
 This is consistent to C's strstr() and Java's indexOf().

 # 1342.
 Number of Steps to Reduce a Number to Zero

+###### Given an integer num, return the number of steps to reduce it to zero.

+###### In one step, if the current number is even, you have to divide it by 2, otherwise, you have to subtract 1 from it.

+# 66. Plus One

+###### You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
+The digits are ordered from most significant to least significant in left-to-right order.
+The large integer does not contain any leading 0's.

+###### Increment the large integer by one and return the resulting array of digits.